-Subrecipients are required to establish and maintain accounting systems and financial records to accurately account for awarded funds.
+Subrecipients must establish and maintain accounting systems and financial records to accurately account for awarded funds.
 The financial records must account for all charges paid for with federal funding and demonstrate how the charges support the objectives of the award.
-See DOJ Grants Financial Guide (Chapter 2.3 Standards for Financial Management Systems) for financial system requirements.
+See DOJ Grants Financial Guide (Section 2.3 Standards for Financial Management Systems) for financial system requirements.